 As always, it is important to understand everything about the side effects of any medications that you are taking.
 Some medications exasperate the formation of acne.
 If this is a problem for you, talk to your doctor to see about getting alternative medicines that will not cause more flareups.

 How to Get Rid of Shoulder Acne

 Washing daily with a gentle and non-abrasive drugstore cleanser is the first line of defense in the battle with shoulder acne.
 A water-soluble cleanser will ensure that no residue is left behind after rinsing.
 Although it may be tempting to vigorously scrub the skin, it is more effective to gently massage the cleanser.
 After rinsing off the cleanser with lukewarm water, gently pat the skin dry using a clean and dry towel.

 2. Exfoliate with a BHA

-Using an exfoliant containing BHA should be a part of your daily skincare routine.
+Using an exfoliant containing BHA (such as salicylic acid) should be a part of your daily skincare routine.
 BHA boasts the unique ability to penetrate deep into the pore clean rather than just staying on the surface of the skin.
 Exfoliating with a BHA-based product will help to strip away dead skin cells to reveal a fresh layer of unblemished skin.
 The soothing properties of BHA will reduce redness and irritation.
 As a bonus, BHAs will also reduce the appearance of pores and minimize wrinkles and fine lines.